-Thank you for consulting the Cotswolds National Landscape Board1 on this proposed development, which would be located within the Cotswolds National Landscape2.
+Thank you for consulting the Cotswolds National Landscape Board on this proposed development, which would be located within the Cotswolds National Landscape.

-In reaching its planning decision, the local planning authority (LPA) has a statutory duty to have regard to the purpose of conserving and enhancing the natural beauty of the National Landscape.3 The Board recommends that, in fulfilling this 'duty of regard', the LPA should: (i) ensure that planning decisions are consistent with relevant national and local planning policy and guidance; and (ii) take into account the following Board publications4:
+In reaching its planning decision, the local planning authority (LPA) has a statutory duty to have regard to the purpose of conserving and enhancing the natural beauty of the National Landscape.
+The Board recommends that, in fulfilling this 'duty of regard', the LPA should: (i) ensure that planning decisions are consistent with relevant national and local planning policy and guidance; and (ii) take into account the following Board publications:

-- Cotswolds Area of Outstanding Natural Beauty (AONB) Management Plan 2023-2025 (link); - Cotswolds AONB Landscape Character Assessment (link) particularly, in this instance, with regards to Landscape Character Types (LCT) 5 (Settled Valleys); - Cotswolds AONB Landscape Strategy and Guidelines (link) particularly, in this instance, with regards to LCT 5 (link) including Section 5.2; - Cotswolds AONB Local Distinctiveness and Landscape Change (link) particularly, in this instance, with regards to Chapter 4 (The Built Environment) (link); and - Cotswolds Conservation Board Position Statements (link) in particular the Tranquillity Position Statement (link) and Dark Skies and Artificial Light Position Statement (link) and its appendices (link 1, link 2, link 3).
+- Cotswolds Area of Outstanding Natural Beauty (AONB) Management Plan 2023-2025 (link); - Cotswolds AONB Landscape Character Assessment (link) particularly, in this instance, with regards to Landscape Character Types (LCT) 18 (Settled Unwooded Vale) where the site is located and LCT 2 (Escarpment) from where the site could potentially be visible; - Cotswolds AONB Landscape Strategy and Guidelines (link) particularly, in this instance, with regards to LCT 18 (link) including Section 18.2 and 18.18 and LCT 2 (link), including Section 2.2; - Cotswolds AONB Local Distinctiveness and Landscape Change (link) particularly, in this instance, with regards to Chapter 4 (The Built Environment) (link); and - Cotswolds Conservation Board Position Statements (link) in particular the Tranquillity Position Statement (link) and Dark Skies and Artificial Light Position Statement (link) and its appendices (link 1, link 2, link 3).

-For the reasons outlined in Annex 1 below, whilst the Board does not object to this application, should, without prejudice, the LPA be minded to grant planning permission, we recommend that appropriately worded planning conditions are imposed to control external lighting, light spill and occupancy in the interests of the conservation and enhancement of the natural beauty of the Cotswolds National Landscape and ensure compliance with Stroud Local Plan Delivery Policy ES7.
+For the reasons outlined in Annex 1 below, whilst the Board does not object to this application, should, without prejudice, the LPA be minded to grant planning permission, we recommend that appropriately worded planning conditions are imposed to control external lighting, noise and occupancy in the interests of the conservation and enhancement of the natural beauty of the Cotswolds National Landscape and to ensure compliance with Stroud Local Plan Delivery Policy ES7.